 The power of the consumer is in choice, you have the control over the lender you want to have your business – of course, you want to get the best deal possible.
 When we are talking about high-cost credit such as payday loans this is even more important.

 allthelenders is one of the leading price comparison sites for payday loans in the UK – everything we do is with the best interests of the consumer at heart – we want you to get the best deal!

 Payday loans are high cost credit and are not advised for those on limited or restricted incomes.
 It is more that likely that a payday loan will put you in a worse financial position than before you took it, so many lenders will not accept applicants that are not employed.

 However, there are a small number of niche lenders that may consider those on benefits.

 Yes, you can.
 Some lenders simply do not have the appetite to lend to self-employed workers and this purely comes down to risk, they are not prepared to take the risk of your income suddenly dropping.

-However, the good news is that many lenders do lend to the self-employed, why not make use our comparison tool now to find a lender for you.
+However, the good news is that many lenders do lend to the self-employed, why not make use our comparison tool above now to find a lender for you.

 Warwick Financial Services Limited is an authorised credit broker and not a lender.
 We may receive a commission from a lender that accepts your loan application, this commission does not affect your chances of acceptance nor the cost of your loan.
 Find out more about how our comparisons work here.